sahbibannour/sahbibannour/README.md

 ## ⚡ Technologies

-These are some of the technologies and tools that I work with:
+These are some of the technologies and tools that I was working with:

 ![Java](https://img.shields.io/badge/-Java-007396?style=flat-square&logo=java)
 ![JavaScript](https://img.shields.io/badge/-JavaScript-black?style=flat-square&logo=javascript)